kajalkiran/way2sms/README.md

 -------------

 * Download the way2SMS module.
-* Downlaod way2SMS API from (https://github.com/kingster/Way2SMS-API)
+* Download way2SMS API from (https://github.com/kingster/Way2SMS-API)
   and place it in sites/all/libraries/way2sms.
 * Enable the module.